Decompositions of commutative monoid congruences and binomial ideals: Mesoprimary decomposition of binomial ideals

 \section{Mesoprimary decomposition of binomial ideals}

 This section makes precise the sense in which mesoprimary decomposition of congruences lifts to a parallel combinatorial theory for binomial ideals in monoid algebras.

-\begin{defn} Fix a binomial ideal $I \subseteq \kk[Q]$ in a finitely generated commutative monoid algebra over a field~$\kk$. \begin{enumerate} \item An expression of~$I$ as an intersection of finitely many mesoprimary ideals is a \emph{mesoprimary decomposition} if, for each prime $P \subset Q$ and $P$-mesoprimary ideal~$J$ in the intersection, the $P$-mesoprimes of~$I$ and~$J$ at every $J$-witness coincide. \item Each mesoprimary ideal that appears is a \emph{mesoprimary component}~of~$I$. \item If every $J$-witness for every mesoprimary component~$J$ is an $I$-witness, then the decomposition is a \emph{combinatorial} mesoprimary decomposition. \end{enumerate} \end{defn}
+\begin{defn} Fix a binomial ideal $I \subseteq \kk[Q]$ in a finitely generated commutative monoid algebra over a field~$\kk$. \begin{enumerate} \item An expression of~$I$ as an intersection of finitely many mesoprimary ideals is a \emph{mesoprimary decomposition} if, for each prime $P \subset Q$ and $P$-mesoprimary intersectand~$J$, the $P$-mesoprimes of~$I$ and~$J$ at every cogenerator of~$J$ coincide. \item The decomposition is a \emph{combinatorial} mesoprimary decomposition if every cogenerator of every component~$J$ in the decomposition is an essential $I$-witness. \end{enumerate} \end{defn}